-You may also set a fixed scaling which determines the pixel-amount of the remote mouse pointer movement when the local mouse pointer is moved by one pixel.
-This option is used to manually control the remote mouse speed and only works when the mouse settings on the host are linear.
-This means mouse acceleration of OS should be disabled, and the intelligent mouse synchronization of DKVM-IP1 switch is not functioning under this setting.
+You may also set a fixed scaling which determines the amount the remote mouse pointer is moved when the local mouse pointer is moved by one pixel.
+This option only works when the mouse settings on the host are linear.
+This means that there is no mouse acceleration involved.